akvasan2/MonteCarloPathwaySearch/Conf_Search/README.md

 ===============================================================================

-Scripts used to exhaustively search over the translational and rotational space for an antibiotic.
-Poses determined are minimized and their interaction energy and slow degrees of freedom are evaluated.
+Scripts used to exhaustively search over the translational and rotational space for an antibiotic to generate multiple poses.
+Identified poses are minimized and their interaction energy and slow degrees of freedom are evaluated.

-This protocol generates data that is crucial to running the MCPS algorithm to determine most likely pathways.
+This protocol generates a conformational landscape which MCPS walks through using Monte Carlo moves.

 The order of steps to use this protocol are: